emilyvertosick/Statistics-Course/docs/04-week4.md

 # "matrix(..., nrow = 2)" converts the reversed data back into a two-by-two table
 ```

 You will see here that now both the rows and the columns are reversed in this table.
 You can put this code directly into the `epi.2by2` function.
+By default, the `epi.2by2` function gives the pvalue without any continuity correction.

 ```r